Back to PortfolioRESEARCH // HIDDENAI

 I. Introduction

-The rapid proliferation of Large Language Models (LLMs) such as GPT-4 [1], Claude [2], Gemini [3], and open-source alternatives like LLaMA [4] has democratized access to sophisticated artificial intelligence capabilities.
-While these models offer tremendous benefits for productivity and software development, they simultaneously present a paradigm shift in the cybersecurity threat landscape.
-Traditional malware requires its creator to anticipate every scenario and hardcode behavioral responses.
-AI-augmented malware, by contrast, can reason, adapt, and improvise in real-time based on the specific system environment it encounters.
+The rapid proliferation of Large Language Models (LLMs) such as GPT‑4, Claude, Gemini and open‑source alternatives has democratized access to sophisticated AI capabilities.
+While these models boost productivity, they also shift the cyber‑threat landscape: AI‑augmented malware can reason, adapt and improvise in real‑time based on its environment.

 II.
 Related Work

 DLL hijacking as an attack vector has been extensively studied in prior literature.
-Szappanos [6] documented widespread use of DLL side-loading by APT groups including APT1, APT3, and OceanLotus.
-Microsoft's own threat intelligence team has cataloged over 300 legitimate applications vulnerable to DLL search-order hijacking [7].
-Our work extends this attack surface by combining DLL hijacking with AI-driven autonomous post-exploitation.
+Szappanos documented widespread use of DLL side‑loading by APT groups.
+Microsoft’s own threat intelligence team has catalogued over 300 legitimate applications vulnerable to DLL search‑order hijacking.
+Our work extends this attack surface by combining DLL hijacking with AI‑driven autonomous post‑exploitation.

-The concept of AI-augmented cyber attacks has been explored theoretically by Brundage et al. [8], who predicted that AI would lower barriers to entry for sophisticated attacks.
-Guembe et al. [9] surveyed the emerging threat of AI-powered malware but focused primarily on machine learning-based evasion rather than LLM-powered autonomous operation.
-CyberGPT [10] demonstrated using GPT models for automated penetration testing, but operated as a standalone tool rather than an embedded implant.
+The concept of AI‑augmented cyber attacks has been explored theoretically by Brundage et al., who predicted that AI would lower barriers to entry for sophisticated attacks.
+Guembe et al. surveyed the emerging threat of AI‑powered malware but focused primarily on ML‑based evasion rather than LLM‑powered autonomous operation.
+CyberGPT demonstrated using GPT models for automated penetration testing, but operated as a standalone tool rather than an embedded implant.

-Discord as a command-and-control channel has been observed in commodity malware samples analyzed by Trend Micro [12], demonstrating the trend of abusing legitimate platforms for C2 communications.
-HiddenAI extends this concept with bidirectional AI-mediated communication, where the AI agent interprets, executes, and responds to commands autonomously.
+Discord as a command‑and‑control channel has been observed in commodity malware samples, demonstrating the trend of abusing legitimate platforms for C2 communications.
+HiddenAI extends this concept with bidirectional AI‑mediated communication, where the AI agent interprets, executes, and responds to commands autonomously.

 III.
 System Architecture